Explore the Speakers

 Springboarding off Failure

 We make mistakes all the time, as leaders, as educators and as colleagues.
 We don't want to, we don't mean to - but we do.
-How we react to, and use, these times when we miss the mark, is what matters.
+How we react to - and use - these times when we miss the mark is what matters.
 How can we turn things going wrong into impactful, real strengths in the provision for the children in our schools?
-This session is a workshop style session for those in any type of leadership role or considering leadership as a next step - open to teaching and support staff.
+This session is a workshop-style session for those in any type of leadership role or considering leadership as a next step: it is open to teaching and support staff.
 We'll use real life examples and reflection to improve our own practice.

 Leadership / SLT; SENDCos